jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarmaction.md

 Note the option to select "is" or "is not".
 Where "is not" is selected, take action when the alarm is raised on any connection except the connection specified.

-Refer to the guidelines for The Connection is… The guidelines are designed to support a smooth running system.
+Refer to the guidelines for [The Connection is…][enterprise_cfgmonitor_alarmaction_connectionis] The guidelines are designed to support a smooth running system.
 Note that the organization of rules in the Alarm Action Editor can be the difference between a smooth running system and an excessive duplication of actions (such as sending of emails).

 ### The connection type is…